Skip to main content

 • Pregnancy and breastfeeding (insufficient safety data)

-• Active autoimmune diseases (due to immunomodulatory properties of the tuftsin backbone)
+• Active autoimmune disease (caution given the immunomodulatory tuftsin backbone)

 • Known hypersensitivity to Selank or tuftsin